ajomuch92/vue-toggle-class/README.md

 # vue-class-toggle
-## A vue.js directive that helps to add, remove or toggle class on HTML elements based on other actios
+## A vue.js directive that helps to add, remove or toggle class on HTML elements based on events

-vue-sticky-scroll keeps an eye on your element and whenever content is added inside of it, it scrolls down so that the viewer can remain focused on the newest content!

 ### install